Ecommerce software development company

 • AI personalisation and recommendation engines that increase average order value and repeat purchase rate from your existing traffic

 RaftLabs builds custom ecommerce software for online retailers, B2B sellers, marketplace operators, and subscription commerce businesses.
-We develop custom ecommerce platforms, multi-vendor marketplaces, headless commerce frontends, AI-powered personalisation and recommendation engines, subscription and recurring commerce platforms, and B2B ordering portals.
+We develop custom ecommerce platforms, multi-vendor marketplaces, headless commerce frontends, AI personalisation and recommendation engines, subscription and recurring commerce platforms, and B2B ordering portals.
 Most ecommerce projects deliver in 10 to 16 weeks at a fixed, agreed cost.

 Vodafone